Man Jeete Jag Jeet

 Man Jeete Jag Jeet is a 1973 religious Punjabi film directed by B.S.
 Thapa, starring Sunil Dutt, Radha Saluja and Ranjeet in lead roles.

-Music & Gurbani Shabad
+Music

-There are a total of 11 songs in the movie songs were composed by S. Mohinder and Inderjit Hasanpuri penned the lyrics while many of the lyrical compositions are taken from the Gurbani (from the Sikh religious text, Guru Granth Sahib).
+Songs were composed by S. Mohinder, and Inderjit Hasanpuri wrote the lyrics.
+Many texts are taken from the Gurbani (from the Sikh religious text, Guru Granth Sahib).
 Asha Bhosle, Suman Kalyanpur and Mohammad Rafi are the playback singers.